Public Market Update

 In the interim, the below is a quick update on recent progress.

-To build off of this initial momentum, LGA just recently hired Jon Bui as Director of Business Development and Investor Relations.
+We also recently hired Jon Bui as Director of Business Development and Investor Relations to help grow the program outside of LGA clientele.

-You will get his bright smiley face and bio onto the website shortly, and will send you out a link with his information as well.
+You will see his bright smiley face and bio on the website shortly.

 As our various private investments mature, more and more will require ongoing hands on deck from our team to help with successful exits, re-deployments, or issue resolutions.